 The data is obtained from the Federal Highway Administration's Fiscal Management Information System and based on the federal fiscal year from Oct.
 1 through Sept.
-30. The committed amounts represent what FHWA will reimburse for the project.
+30. The committed amounts represent FHWA reimbursement for the project.
 The available amounts represent the federal program funds distributed to local sponsors.
-The goal of this measure is to commit all federal funds available to local public projects.
+The desire is to invest all federal funds available to local public projects each year.